-At least one half of Shinhan Financial Group’s Board of Directors shall be composed of independent director.
+At least one half (over 50%) of Shinhan Financial Group’s Board of Directors shall be composed of independent director.

 In verification of the independence of the director, Shinhan Financial Group complies with the domestic commercial law and the corporate governance law for financial companies.
 When stipulating independence requirements, the company has also applied standards in accordance with or more stringent to the NYSE regulations of the United States; and the company follows the stipulated requirements when determining the independence of a director candidate or current director.